tytydraco/yessleep/out/I_live_in_a_town_of_eldritch_beings_Its_kind_of_annoying.md

 &#x200B;

 And then the wolf head shook and tipped sideways onto the ground.
 She was already gone again.
-I sighed and began the walk back to my car.
+I sighed in absolute relief and began the walk back to my car.

 &#x200B;

 True to her word, she was in the backseat.
 Her many eyes followed me as I got into the car.
 Of course she would sit in the back.
-I felt like an Uber driver, but frankly, I was too tired to be annoyed or unnerved by the sight of her eyes in my rear view mirror.
+I felt like an Uber driver, but frankly, I was too tired to be annoyed and too terrified by the sight of her eyes in my rear view mirror, watching me.
 I just wanted to go home and crack open a beer.
 Or five.

 &#x200B;